pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 1. Select `px/kafka_data` from the script drop-down menu.

-> This script shows a sample of the most recent Kafka messages in your cluster.
+> Pixie is able to automatically trace all messages flowing through your cluster, identify the ones using the Kafka protocol and parse the message metadata.
+This script shows a sample of the most recent Kafka events in the cluster.

-> For each record you can see the source, destination, request command, full-body request and response, and the latency.
-Pixie only shows the size of the payload, not the content, because it's usually too large.
+> For each record you can see the source, destination, request command, request and response, and the latency.
+Note that Pixie only shows the size of the payload, not the content, because it's usually too large.

 ::: div image-xl relative
 <svg title='' src='use-case-tutorials/kafka/kafka-data.png'/>